Cytisus is a fantastic flowering shrub, instantly recognizable thanks to its flush of upright, blooming branches.

 Learn more about Cystisus

 Its growth is relatively fast and it adapts well to most soil and climate types.

-Cytisus only live for a few years, 5 to 7 at most, which means they must be replaced after this beautiful span of time.
+Cytisus only live for a few years, 5 to 7 at most, which means they require replacing after this short span of time.

 You easily prepare cuttings in summer to multiply your plants, which is a great way to replace the mother plant regularly.

 Cytisus sprigs are used in the pharmaceutical industry.
-Sparteine is extracted from it for its properties in regulating the heart.
+Sparteine is extracted from Scot’s broom.
+This compound has properties that help regulate heart activity.

 Smart tip about cytisus